asaaki/flasked/README.md

 On the other hand, especially with containerization in mind, most of the environment specific configuration should be done at runtime, meaning you should not hard-code any environment/stage/role based configuration.

+I agree with separation of code and configuration, because configs are state, and the application artifacts should be stateless.

 There are similar projects like [Dotenv](https://github.com/avdi/dotenv_elixir), [Envy](https://github.com/BlakeWilliams/envy) and [ExConf](https://github.com/leakybucket/env_conf), but they don't go far enough for what I wanted.
+Most of them tackle only a very low-level need or are useful in development only.

 ### Why no YAML or JSON for the mapping?